Inlets Uplink REST API¶

 The inlets uplink client API includes REST endpoints for listing, creating and deleting namespaces.
 Namespaces created through the API are automatically labeled for use with inlets uplink.

-namespace can not be used as tunnel namespaces.
+The kube-system and inlets namespace can not be used as tunnel namespaces.

 List uplink namespace¶

 List all inlets uplink namespaces.
-This endpoint will list all namespaces with a label inlets.dev/uplink=1
+This endpoint will list all namespaces with a label inlets.dev/uplink=1.

-export CLIENT_API="https://clienapi.example.com"
+export CLIENT_API="https://uplink.example.com"

 curl -i \